asher-m/autospeedtest/README.md

 The `PERIOD` variable controls the approximate period between tests.
 Specifically, the script tries to run a test (or tests) in every `PERIOD`-minute interval throughout the day.
 Then, to avoid potential conflict with other scheduled network activities (even others outside the local network), the script adds \[0,`PERIOD`) time before starting the test in each time interval.

-The `WAIT_TO_REMOVE` variable specifies how long the script should wait before automatically removing the `halt` file.
+The `WAIT_TO_REMOVE` variable specifies how long the script should wait (in minutes) before automatically removing the `halt` file.
 This functionality is included in case the user forgets to resume the test.

 The `SITES` variable is a dictionary containing the Ookla server IDs and a description of each testing location.
 Users can add or remove entries to this dictionary to change the servers with which they test.
 For plots, if a server is found in the results database that cannot be found in the `SITES` dictionary, its server ID will be used in its place.

+A list of server IDs (useful for the `SITES` variable) can be [found here](https://c.speedtest.net/speedtest-servers-static.php), (this seems to be a list of US Speedtest servers; for other countries YMMV, but Google should be able to help you).
+The most useful thing for me has been to go to [speedtest.net](https://www.speedtest.net/), run a few tests on servers that it automatically chooses, and choose the one I like most or that seems to provide the most consistent results.

 ### Commandline options